Starting Your Business: The Tools, Resources and Mindset You Need to Succeed

 Open up a business bank account.

-Register for trademark, copyrights, or patents.
+Register for trademarks, copyrights, or patents.

 Be sure to get legal advice where needed.